This is especially so with heavenly stems as one among the ten would be the self-element of the person in question.

 9) Ren water (H9)

-Yang water is understandably associated with the ocean, sea, rivers and streams.
+Ren water, or yang water, is understandably associated with the ocean, sea, rivers and streams.

 They represent water that is moving, and can be a destructive force when angry.